vktofly/vktofly.github.io/content/aboutme.md

 That's what drives me — the quiet, endless pursuit of understanding and the translation of that understanding into things that matter.

 My companies are simply extensions of this: Living organisms of knowledge that evolve as they operate, learn as they grow, and contribute to humanity's collective intelligence.

+This understanding of creation as responsibility—of the creator as hero—is explored in depth in my essay: [What is a Hero?](/blog/what-is-a-hero/)

 ## My Work Today